Search

 original curriculum documents within a limited scope.

-Cognate in Educational Administration (9 Credits)
+Cognate in Educational Administration (for C&I specialization) (9 Credits)

 Basic concepts of accounting and reporting, analysis, and interpretation of financial statement (working capital